CurlyTaleGamesLLC/PiKiln/README.md

 PiKiln is an open source web based kiln controller built to run on a Raspberry Pi.

-This project is not complete just yet, but welcome feedback and contributors.
+This project is not complete just yet, but feedback and contributors are welcome.

 # Quick Setup #